The Coronavirus pandemic has caused the federal government to take unprecedented steps to help borrowers manage their debt.

 In response to the new law, the Department of Education created a page dedicated to answering questions about the Coronavirus relief program.
 The requirements for the time to count towards student loan forgiveness are pretty clear:

 In short, under the CARES Act, borrowers should not need to make extra payments or take any additional steps to get the time to count towards student loan forgiveness.
-However, the CARES Act student loan relief ends on September 30th, 2020.
+However, the CARES Act student loan relief ended on September 30th, 2020.

 Trump and Biden’s Student Loan Executive Orders